charlottemach/charlottemach.github.io/_posts/2022-04-13-jaeger-eks.md

 The traffic data goes from each istio-proxy sidecar to agents (running as DaemonSets on each host), to the collector, which validates, indexes and transforms the traces and either stores them or forwards them to Kafka.
-The default setup "samples" 1% of transactions/traces..
+The default setup "samples" 1% of transactions/traces.

 ![Jaeger Architecture](https://github.com/jaegertracing/documentation/blob/main/static/img/architecture-v1.png "Jaeger Architecture")

 ### Usage

-After sending a few requests to your application (or [bookinfo](https://istio.io/latest/docs/examples/bookinfo/) as a standin), you can see the traces in the UI.
+After sending a few hundred requests to your application (or [bookinfo](https://istio.io/latest/docs/examples/bookinfo/) as a standin), you can see the traces in the UI.
 ![Traces screenshot](/assets/images/jaeger1.png "Traces")